 The cost of pensions to the Council continues to increase year on year and remains a major item of expenditure.
-The Council is a member of the North Yorkshire Pension Fund (NYPF) and the last full actuarial valuation of the fund was carried out as at 31st March 2022.
+The Council participates in the Local Government Pension Scheme (LGPS) as a scheduled body and is a member of the North Yorkshire Pension Fund (NYPF) which is administered by North Yorkshire Council.
+The last full actuarial valuation of the fund was carried out as at 31 st March 2022.
+The next triennial valuation of the LGPS will be as at 31 st March 2025.